-- the Group may irrevocably elect to present subsequent changes in fair value of an equity investment in other comprehensive income if certain criteria are met; and - the Group may irrevocably designate a debt investment that meets the amortised cost or
+- the Group may irrevocably elect to present subsequent changes in fair value of an equity investment in other comprehensive income if certain criteria are met; and - the Group may irrevocably designate a debt investment that meets the amortised cost or FVTOCI criteria as measured at FVTPL if doing so eliminates or significantly reduces an accounting mismatch.

-FVTOCI criteria as measured at FVTPL if doing so eliminates or significantly reduces an accounting mismatch.
-The Group has no financial assets classified as FVTOCI or FVTPL.
+Aside from the trail commission asset, the Group has no financial assets classified as FVTOCI or FVTPL.